-In distributed mode, Solution Control Server reports host information for only the host it controls when Genesys Administrator or Genesys Administrator Extension (GAX) is connected to SCS.
+In distributed mode, Solution Control Server reports host statistics (such as CPU, User Time, Kernel Time, and Non-IDLE Time) for only the host it controls when Genesys Administrator or Genesys Administrator Extension (GAX) is connected to SCS.
 It does not provide host information for other hosts that are controlled by other Solution Control Servers in distributed mode.